martinkearn/Recommendations/README.md

 This is a simple application showing how to call the [Cortana Intelligence Gallery Recommendations Solution](https://gallery.cortanaintelligence.com/Tutorial/Recommendations-Solution) in ASP.Net Core 1.1.

 ## What is the 'Cortana Intelligence Gallery Recommendations Solution'
-The Cortana Intelligence Gallery Recommendations Solution is based on the same capabilities as the [Microsoft Cognitive Services Recommendations API](https://azure.microsoft.com/en-us/services/cognitive-services/recommendations/) but instead depliys the various components required into your Azure subscription.
-You can deploy teh solution [here](https://start.cortanaintelligence.com/Deployments/new/recommendationswebapp).
+The Cortana Intelligence Gallery Recommendations Solution is based on the same capabilities as the [Microsoft Cognitive Services Recommendations API](https://azure.microsoft.com/en-us/services/cognitive-services/recommendations/) but instead deploys the various components required into your Azure subscription.
+You can deploy the solution [here](https://start.cortanaintelligence.com/Deployments/new/recommendationswebapp).
 You will require an Azure subscription to use the solution.

 ## What does the application do?
 This is a simple web application which presents a very basic e-commerce store experience using a sample dataset which has already been configured with recommendations solution.